oraclevs/shoplet-ecommerce-api-express/readme.md

 ```ts
 npm run build
 ```
+5. Visit this endpoint: api/v1/documentation for the API documentation

 # Feel free to point out any problem or features that the api may need THANKS.